breatheco-de/content/src/content/lesson/what-is-JWT-and-how-to-implement-with-Flask.md

 ---

-Almost every [API needs an authentication layer](/lesson/token-based-api-authentication), and therea are may ways to tackle that problem, today we are going to be implementing JWT token into our Flask API.
+Almost every [API needs an authentication layer](/lesson/token-based-api-authentication), and there are mamy ways to tackle that problem, today we are going to be implementing JWT token into our Flask API.

 ## How API Authentication works